Hindu genealogy registers at Haridwar: Dating the records

-James Lochtefeld examined the microfilmed records of the Haridwar bahi registers held by the Genealogical Society of Utah and could not find a record dated older than the 1770s, which is in-contrast to the popular narrative that the pandas have been serving clientele at Haridwar and recording their genealogies for thousands of years.
+James Lochtefeld examined the microfilmed records of the Haridwar bahi registers held by the Genealogical Society of Utah and could not find a record dated older than the 1770s, which is in contrast to the popular narrative, that the pandas have been serving clientele at Haridwar and recording their genealogies for thousands of years.
 As per Lochtefeld, records dating earlier than 1800 were extremely rare, with the records becoming more consistent from 1800 onwards, which he attributes to the British control of upper India bringing regional stability.
-Lochtefeld discovered that the oldest records for pilgrims from particular regions of India at Haridwar was for pilgrims from Uttar Pradesh, Haryana, Punjab, and Rajasthan, as the inhabitants of those areas have had a longer and stronger-connection to Haridwar due to the northwest trade-route and inhabitants of Punjab and Rajasthan have long been going to Haridwar for funeral rites.
-Records for pilgrims from Eastern India to Haridwar, such as Bihar and Bengal, only begin appearing in the 1840s.
+Lochtefeld discovered that the oldest records for pilgrims from particular regions of India at Haridwar were for pilgrims from Uttar Pradesh, Haryana, Punjab, and Rajasthan, as the inhabitants of those areas have had a longer and stronger connection to Haridwar, due to the northwest trade route, and inhabitants of Punjab and Rajasthan have been going to Haridwar for funeral rites for a long time.
+Records for pilgrims from Eastern India to Haridwar (such as Bihar and Bengal) only begin appearing in the 1840s.
 Lochtefeld attributes this to the fact that Gaya instead had long been a place of funerary pilgrimage for people of these regions and Haridwar was difficult to travel to for them, especially prior to the railways.
-Pilgrimages was originally confined to elite social-groups, thus the earliest records at Haridwar cover pilgrims who were Brahmins and land-owners (zamindars).
-Brahmins were motivated by religious-concerns, such as by having their rituals attested, whilst the visits by land-owners and royalty were recorded by pandas to enforce future patronage, which was a strong motivating factor on behalf of the pandas to record the details.
-Other castes and classes later began going on religious pilgrimages, such as to Haridwar, in-order to emulate the upper castes and classes in their aspirations for upward social mobility.
-Thus, Lochtefeld claims the panda-jajman dynamic in Haridwar only began in the late-18th century.
-Another evidence cited by him is that the sanyasis were the original inhabitants of Haridwar rather than the pandas.
+Pilgrimage was originally confined to elite social groups, thus the earliest records at Haridwar cover pilgrims who were Brahmins and land-owners (zamindars).
+Brahmins were motivated by religious-concerns, such as having their rituals attested whilst the visits by land-owners and royalty were recorded by pandas to enforce future patronage, which was a strong motivating factor on behalf of the pandas to record the details.
+Other castes and classes later began going on religious pilgrimages, such as to Haridwar, in order to emulate the upper castes and classes in their aspirations for upward social mobility.
+Thus, Lochtefeld claims the panda-jajman dynamic in Haridwar only began in the late 18th century.

+Further evidence cited by Lochtefeld is that the sanyasis were the original inhabitants of Haridwar, rather than the pandas.
 The lineages of the pandas of Haridwar mostly trace to nearby villages, but some are quite distant, which means the pandas were likely motivated to settle in Haridwar and leave their original places of habitation.
-Lochtefeld claims the motivation for this was the development of a bustling north-west India trade in the late 1700s motivated Brahmins in the general region to migrate and settle in Haridwar to take advantage of it, becoming the pandas of Haridwar.
-However, Lochtefeld only examined the microfilmed records of Haridwar held by the Genealogical Society of Utah, which comprises around only 10% of the total records of the site.
+Lochtefeld claims that the motivation for this was the development of a bustling north-west India trade in the late 1700s that motivated Brahmins in the general region to migrate and settle in Haridwar to take advantage of it, becoming the pandas of Haridwar.
+However, Lochtefeld only examined the microfilmed records of Haridwar, held by the Genealogical Society of Utah, which comprises around only 10% of the total records of the site.
 Yet, Christopher A. Bayly found that the earliest, extant pilgrim record from the Varanasi pilgrimage trade was a copper-plate inscription from 1658 and the earliest extant bahi ledger book was from 1665.
-It would be unlikely that Haridwar's pilgrimage trade would date earlier than Varanasi's, thus lending credence to Lochtefeld's assertion that the beginning of the genealocial record tradition of Haridwar dates to the late-18th century.
+It would be unlikely that Haridwar's pilgrimage trade would date earlier than Varanasi's, thus agreeing with Lochtefeld's assertion that the beginning of the genealogical record tradition of Haridwar dates to the late-18th century.